Skip to Content

 Disney Park Hopper Ticket

-However, since Disney World reopened last July, park-hopping has not been allowed and guests can only visit one park per day.
-That means going to one park in the morning and another in the evening isn’t possible.
+When Disney World reopened in July 2020, park-hopping was not allowed and guests were only able to visit one park per day.
+That meant going to one park in the morning and another in the evening isn’t possible.

 For example, we love rope dropping the Hollywood Studios and Galaxy’s Edge in the morning, and then moving to EPCOT later in the day for dinner and a walk around World Showcase.

-Instead, since July 2020 and with the new Park Pass Reservation System, Disney has been limiting guests to only one park per day.
-That means not going to multiple parks in the same day.
+Instead, since July 2020 and with the new Park Pass Reservation System, Disney was limiting guests to only one park per day.
+That meant not going to multiple parks in the same day.

-Thankfully, now in 2023, the Park Hopper option is back.
-We’ve had a few days now to experience the new rules for ourselves and in this post, we’ll share our guide to park hopping in Disney World and how you can now visit more than one park per day.
+Thankfully, now in 2024, the normal Park Hopper option is back.
+In this post, we’ll share our guide to park hopping in Disney World and how you can now visit more than one park per day.

 Park Hopper returning to Disney World